 Lisa Watson, MS

 Lisa is a scientist by training, with a Master of Science degree in human nutrition and an undergraduate degree in microbiology, both from Clemson University.

 But she’s spent most of her career in roles that involve the translation of science for public and professional audiences.
 She’s worked for corporations, nonprofits and trade associations, building partnerships between groups to help find common ground and increase understanding about food and nutrition.

-She has served as executive director of The Glutamate Association since 2010.
+She served as executive director of The Glutamate Association (TGA) from 2010 for over seven years and is currently TGA’s Senior Science Advisor.
 Lisa is a member of the Academy of Nutrition and Dietetics and an associate member of the American Society for Nutrition.
 She has published articles and spoken widely before national and international audiences on a variety of topics related to food and nutrition.
 She is an avid cook, cookbook reader, and consumer of food!

 Althea Zanecosky, MS, RD, LDN